seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 - These tests perform updates over those ~80k pages so the probability of collision is low.
 If you reduce the number of rows in the table or change your sampling to something that is skewed like most recent records then the chance of collisions goes up.
 See [this article](https://sqlite.org/src/doc/begin-concurrent/doc/begin_concurrent.md) for programming notes which advises explicitly against using integer `ROWID` tables to try to reduce data locality issues.
 - Each row should be a maximum of 336 bytes made up of 8 bytes (`INTEGER` is variable-length encoded) + 200 bytes (`BLOB` raw encoding) + 128 bytes (`TEXT` is `UTF-8` encoded).
 This means that one `4096` byte page will have a maximum of `12` rows (before overhead).
 Based on this we expect ~80k pages are used to store the 1 million rows.
-- Interestingly, if the number of rows seeded is reduced to `1000` then the time to persist the data is so fast that collisions actually reduce despite the higher probability of a conflict.
+- If the number of rows seeded is reduced to `10000` then collisions are so frequent then performance drops hugely with `CONCURRENT` and `IMMEDIATE` takes a huge lead.

 ## Run it yourself